-Alert Settings Associated Sensor Digital Inp Sensor as out#1 sociated to t his alert Groups Group 1 Group 2 Group 3 Group 4 Group 5 Group 6 Group 7 Group 8 Trigger Event Open 👻 Alert Delay 0 Duration t he sensor m (sec) wst.be.out.o f thresholds before alert is generated
+Alert Settings Associated Sensor Digital Inp Sensor as out#1 sociated to t his alert Groups Group 1 Group 2 Group 3 Group 4 Group 5 Group 6 Group 7 Group 8 Trigger Event Open 👻 • Alert Delay 0 Duration t h e s ensor m (sec) lust be out o f thresholds before alert is generated

-Figure 23- Alert configuration for Digital sensor- minor difference
+Figure 24- Alert configuration for Digital sensor- minor difference

-Alert Settings Description Description The description of the sensor that will be viewed in the Summary page and in the body of alert messages - cannot be changed from this page (see Sensor Settings-page 18) Group Assign the alert to any group 1 -8 Units This lets the operator choose between Celsius and Fahrenheit as the temperature measurement unit. (not applicable to digital sensors) Trigger Event Choose whether a threshold value greater than or less than the value entered under "threshold" will trigger an alert (not applicable to digital sensors) Select whether a sensor that is Open or one that is Closed will trigger an alert (digital sensors only) Threshold The user must define the lowest or highest (depending on the value assigned to "Trigger Event") acceptable value for the sensor.
+Alert Settings Description Name Apply a descriptive name for this specific alert.
+Associate Sensor The description of the sensor that will be viewed in the Summary page and in the body of alert messages - cannot be changed from this page (see Sensor Settings-page 19) Group Assign the alert to any group 1 -8 Units This lets the operator choose between Celsius and Fahrenheit as the temperature measurement unit. (not applicable to digital sensors) Trigger Event Choose whether a threshold value greater than or less than the value entered under "threshold" will trigger an alert (not applicable to digital sensors) Select whether a sensor that is Open or one that is Closed will trigger an alert (digital sensors only) Threshold The user must define the lowest or highest (depending on the value assigned to "Trigger Event") acceptable value for the sensor.
 If the sensor measures a value that exceeds this threshold, the sensor will move to alert status.
 Alert Delay The alert delay is an amount of time the sensor must be in an alert condition before an alert is sent.
 This provides some protection against false alarms.
 The Alert Delay value can be set for 0-999 seconds.
 Auto Acknowledge Place a checkmark in this box to have alert notifications in the summary page return to normal state automatically when sensor readings return to normal.
 Notify on Return to Normal The user can also be notified when the sensor readings have returned to the normal range by selecting the " Notify on return to normal " box for a sensor.
 Notify Again Time Enter the amount of time in minutes (1-999) before an alert message will be repeated Enable Syslog Place a checkmark in this box to have alert notifications sent via Syslog messages Enable SNMP traps Place a checkmark in this box to have alert notifications sent via SNMP traps (v2c) Enable Email Alerts Place a checkmark in this box to have alert notifications sent via Email Enable SMS Alerts Place a checkmark in this box to have alert notifications sent via SMS messages (not used as of this publication)